gk199/P5_HCAL_RawData/README.md

 # P5_HCAL_RawData
-This is used to analyze the 13.6 TeV collision data with nominal QIE phases.
+This is used to analyze the 13.6 TeV collision data with nominal QIE phases, and Nov QIE scan.
 PFG ntuples are crated following the [HCAL tuple maker](https://gitlab.cern.ch/cmshcal/hcalpfg/HcalTupleMaker/-/tree/PFG-CMSSW_12_3_X/) in `/afs/cern.ch/work/g/gkopp/MWGR/13TeV/CMSSW_12_5_0_pre2/src/HCALPFG/HcalTupleMaker`.

+For the full statistics, Kiley's analysis code is used: `/afs/cern.ch/work/g/gkopp/MWGR/13TeV/CMSSW_12_5_0_pre2/src/L1LLPJetStudies/TDCAnalyzer/Results` and [Gitlab](https://gitlab.cern.ch/kikenned/L1LLPJetStudies/-/tree/master).

 Instead of the HCAL tuple maker instructions of `cmsrel CMSSW_12_3_0`  I use the more recent `cmsrel CMSSW_12_5_0_pre2`, and follow the instructions through the "to build" step.
 Edit `test/pfg_Global_RAW_cfg_addTP.py` and `plugins/HcalTupleMaker_QIE11Digis.cc`, which can be copied from this github.
 In HcalTupleMaker, check that `storelaser(true)`  is set, and `lasertype(new int(cumnio->valueUserWord(1)))` is used.